shoebjoarder/Python-taggers-annotation-to-DKPro-Core/README.md

 ![POCWorkflow](doc/pocSlide.jpg)

-In order to complete this PoC, four files were needed:
+In order to complete this PoC, three files were needed:
 - 2 Java files
     - Tokenizer
         - Outputs XMI and TypeSystem files